A reduction procedure and pipeline for the detection of trans-Neptunian objects using occultations: Description of the quality cuts

-Besides the flux $f_j(t)$ of each star index $j$ and each measurement time $t$, we also use the auxiliary measurements for the centroid position inside the cutout, $X_j(t)$ and $Y_j(t)$, the PSF width $w_j(t)$ and the background $b_j(t)$ measured in an annulus for each star.
+Besides the flux $f_j(t)$ of each star index $j$ and each measurement time $t$, we also use the auxiliary measurements for the centroid position relative to the center of the cutout, $X_j(t)$ and $Y_j(t)$, the PSF width $w_j(t)$ and the background $b_j(t)$ measured in an annulus for each star.
 Whenever possible, we omit the star and time indices to make notation shorter.
 In what follows, we use $\overline{\square}$ to denote average over stars, and $\langle \square \rangle$ to denote average over time.

 \begin{itemize} \item \code{delta_t} (non-uniform cadence): We search for times when the camera did not maintain a uniform frame rate.
 We calculate the median difference between frames' timestamps, $\langle \Delta t \rangle$, which represents the average frame rate.
 This is compared to the measured time difference between adjacent frames, $\Delta t(t)$.
 We check if there is a large difference between the two, in relative terms: